 Yesterday was a rough day with trying to get her to walk on the beach trail and hoping that she would be well behaved enough to take her to the actual beach to frolic in the water.
 But she isn't ready.
 She also lowered her hind quarters in hopes to pee on my dining room rug yesterday.
 Mi Miguel and I both caught her.
 Just as she lowered herself, I shrieked to high heavens scaring her back into a standing position.
 I immediately took her outside to her favorite potty spot.
 She peed, I praised her.
 This morning I took her out for her first thing in the morning pee.
 A few hours later she went to the door to let me know she had to go potty.
 Because she was caught in the act, she now gets it.
 We don't pee on the floors, ever.

 Today, with her choosing me over running free, made me realize that she loves being with us and she is catching on and learning our ways as we learn her ways.
 Banjo has a vet appointment today.
-Hopefully all goes well and they find her to be in good health.
-She seems happy and healthy to us.
-I sure hope she is because we're getting incredibly attached to our sweet girl.
+Hopefully all goes well and they find

 It's been four days, like I said since I drafted this post.
 We've been to the veterinarian and found out that she is most likely Black Mouth Cur and Malinois mix.
 Oh my what a combination this is turning out to be.
 We are having a difficult time getting her to calm down.
 It looks like puppy training classes are up next.